townmath/cisp400-reader/docs/_sources/trees/bst-iterator.rst.txt

-tree-based ADT member functions, but if we are trying to hide the trees inside some ADT for example, using binary search trees to implement std::set or using STL algorithms or rang-for loops, then we need to provide iterators for walking though the contents of the tree.
+tree-based ADT member functions, but if we are trying to hide the trees inside some ADT for example, using binary search trees to implement std::set or using STL algorithms or range-for loops, then we need to provide iterators for walking though the contents of the tree.

 Iterators for tree-based data structures can be more complicated than those